-The Policing Protocol Order 2011 (changes to which are currently out for consultation) requires the Commissioner and the Chief Constable to adopt and abide by the Nolan Principles for Conduct in Public Life.
+The Policing Protocol Order 2011 (as amended in 2023) requires the Commissioner and the Chief Constable to adopt and abide by the Nolan Principles for Conduct in Public Life.
 It also highlights the expectation that the relationship between all parties will be based upon the principles of goodwill, professionalism, openness and trust.